Robotic Process Automation (RPA), What is it?

 Implementing RPA can seem intimidating, especially to an SMB with limited resources.
 Hosted and managed RPA services exist to reduce the cost of entry.

 We’ll leave you with two pieces of advice for starting down the path of RPA.
 First, make sure IT has a seat at the table when planning for RPA at your organization.
 This is vital to ensure accurate planning and resource availability.

 Second, work with a partner you trust when implementing RPA, to ensure it is done right.

-Jeff King is the CTO and Director of Information Technologies at Loffler Companies.
+Jeff King is the Sr. Director- Intelligent Automation Team at Loffler Companies.